bnbalsamo/bnbalsamo.github.io/_drafts/compose_workflow.md

 Development environments are cleanly contained and made managable by a single individual or team.
 Each development environment is responsible for producing a deliverable component which can be utilized by all other development environments to provide the promised functionality, as well as the QA environment for testing.
-This means that services can scale

-Services can be tested in isolation as well as in their production contexts, and build requirements, configuration details, and service interdependencies are made explicit in the docker build and compose files.
-This drastically reduces the generation of technical debt, makes deployments details know factors, and interfaces _exceptionally_ well with Continuous integration pipelines in order to facilitate rapid development, testing, and deployment.
+Services can be tested in isolation as well as in their production contexts.
+Build requirements, configuration details, and service interdependencies are made explicit in the docker build and compose files.
+This drastically reduces the generation of technical debt, makes deployments details know factors, and interfaces _exceptionally_ well with Continuous Integration pipelines in order to facilitate rapid development, testing, and deployment.

 ## Project Orchestration